bis12/bis12.github.io/_posts/2015-11-14-fun-with-imessage.markdown

 </div>

 In [Figure 2](#imessage-fig2) I plot the messages per week from anyone who sent me over 150 messages in a week at least once since I've had the phone (arbitrary threshold to keep plot clean).
 With the exception of Person E and Person F, the top texter during any period of time was the person I was dating at that time.
 I've not revealed identities here to protect the innocent.

+There's still more to find with all of this, check back soon for more!

 <script type="text/javascript" src="{{ "/js/imessage.js" | prepend: site.baseurl }}"></script>